Motor vehicle tax

-The following vehicles registered in an Austrian registration process are subject to vehicle tax under the Kraftfahrzeugsteuergesetz 1992
+The following vehicles registered in an Austrian registration process are subject to motor vehicle tax under the Kraftfahrzeugsteuergesetz 1992

 - motor vehicles and trailers with a maximum authorised overall weight of more than 3.5 tonnes